MaxHalford/maxhalford.github.io/content/blog/dynamic-on-screen-keyboards.md

 toc = true
 +++

+*This article has some interactive keyboards, therefore I recommend reading it from your computer rather than your phone.*

 ## On-screen TV keyboards

 I've recently been spending time at my brother's place.
 We usually eat in front of TV.
 I've thus found myself typing stuff on the Netflix/Amazon/Plex TV apps.
 The typing happens through a remote controller, which is slower than typing with ones fingers.
 However, the TV apps usually suggest the correct show/movie after five or six keystrokes, so it's not that bad.